dariohollbach/swiss-news-change-tracker/README.md

 python3 src/database_manager.py
 ```

-The database file `news_articles.db` will be created in the directory from where you call the application.
+The database file `swiss_news_articles.db` will be created in the directory from where you call the application.

 ## Web Crawler
 The web crawler is implemented in `main.py`.
 It scrapes articles from predefined news websites and stores them in the database.